iamvincenzo/ebhi-seg-unet-ablation-studies/README.md

    pip install albumentations dataloader_utils torchmetrics
    ```

+5. Download the dataset from [https://figshare.com/articles/dataset/EBHI-SEG/21540159/1](https://figshare.com/articles/dataset/EBHI-SEG/21540159/1) and extract it to a suitable location on your system.

 ### Usage

 Once you have completed the installation steps, you can run the `main_file.py` file.